Cabochard

-Lucas Simon-Meslet, better known as Cabochard, is a French professional League of Legends player for Karmine Corp.
-He previously played for several other teams, most notably Gambit Gaming, Ninjas in Pyjamas and Team Vitality.
+Lucas Simon-Meslet, better known as Cabochard, is a French professional League of Legends player.
+He previously played for several other teams, most notably Gambit Gaming, Ninjas in Pyjamas, Team Vitality and Karmine Corp.

 Career

 Season 3

 Cabochard's first notable tournament was at Paris Games Week 2013, where he competed with Escape the Ninja Pandas.
 The team ended up finishing in third place at the tournament.
 Soon after this, Cabochard joined Heavy Botlane.

 2014 season

 After a short spell on Heavy Botlane, Cabochard joined COREPLAY towards the start of the season.
 During his time on the roster, the team managed to make it to the semifinals at the International Invitational Tournament 3, losing only to Cloud 9 Eclipse.
 After the tournament, the roster disbanded and Cabochard moved on to join GSI Gaming.

 After only a month on the team, Cabochard left and rejoined Heavy Botlane.
 Another short stint on the team led to him being picked up by Ninjas in Pyjamas.
 His first tournament with NiP was Summer Series #2.
 The team ended up coming in 2nd in the tournament, losing to SK Gaming Prime in the final.
 He also competed with the team in the FACEIT Challenger Invitational 3, where the team came in 1st place.

 NiP's performance in the last summer series meant that they had secured their spot in the Summer Playoffs.
 Cabochard and the team finished 4th, losing to Unicorns of Love in the 3rd place match.
 The team then played in the FACEIT Gamescom Challenge and finished 2nd, losing to H2k-Gaming in the final.
 The team also managed a 3rd-place finish at 2014 Black Monster Cup Europe Fall.

 Soon after this, Ninjas in Pyjamas disbanded and Cabochard joined Gambit Gaming.